snowplow/dbt-snowplow-mobile/docs/markdown/snowplow_mobile_overview.md

 `snowplow__has_log_enabled`:        Default `True`.
 When executed, the package logs information about the current run to the CLI.
 This can be disabled by setting to `false`.

+`snowplow__query_tag`:      Default: `snowplow_dbt`.
+This sets the value of the query_tag for Snowflake database use.
+This is used internally for metric gathering in Snowflake and its value should not be changed.

 `snowplow__incremental_materialization`: Default `snowplow_incremental`.
 The materialization used for all incremental models within the package. `snowplow_incremental` builds upon the default incremental materialization provided by dbt, improving performance when modeling event data.
 If however you prefer to use the native dbt incremental materialization, or any other, then adjust accordingly.

 `snowplow__allow_refresh`:          Default `False`.
 Used as the default value to return from the `allow_refresh()` macro.
 This macro determines whether the manifest tables can be refreshed or not, depending on your environment.
 See the 'Manifest Tables' section for more details.